philmann7/philbot/README.md

 # td-bot
 ## A framework for implementing strategies using TD Ameritrade's API.
+This code makes heavy use of [tda-api](https://github.com/alexgolec/tda-api).
+Thanks to Alex Golec and other contributors.

 ### Use info
 Sensitive account info should be stored in a .env file in the root directory.
 The program will also generate a token.json in the root directory.
 Both of these should be git ignored.